 Exposure symptoms vary from person to person but the most common signs to look out for include the following:

-Believe it or not but there are a number of easy to follow steps one can take to stop it before it even starts.
+Believe it or not, but there are many easy to follow steps one can take to stop it before it even starts.
 After all, prevention is better than cure.
-Preventing moisture, condensation and lowering the humidity levels in your home are essential.
+Preventing moisture, condensation, and lowering the humidity levels in your home is essential.
 Visit here for more information on how to do this and for other useful precautionary measures.

 Also, visit our mold removal page for all the different methods of safely removing it.